shenAwesome/aserver/README.md

     require('aserver')(8000);

-'html' and 'service' will be created and contain static file and controllers respectively
+'html' and 'service' will be created and contain static file(s) and controller(s) respectively